-According to the Equal Employment Opportunity Commission’s Enforcement and Litigation Statistics page, more than 13,500 hiring discrimination charges were filed against employers in fiscal year 2013.
+According to the Equal Employment Opportunity Commission, more than 13,500 hiring discrimination charges were filed against employers in fiscal year 2013.

 Recruiting and hiring can be tricky business.
 (The EEOC is even cracking down on social media use, which we’ll address in a later post in this series.)
 In order to make good hiring decisions, you must get to know your applicants.
 But friendly, well-intentioned conversation can inadvertently veer into dangerous territory.
 You may not even realize it until a runner-up applicant files a claim.

 Below we discuss some recruiting and hiring tips that can help your business avoid hiring discrimination lawsuits.
 First, we’ll look at some questions to avoid during interviews.
 Then we’ll examine some ways to avoid discrimination suits related to your job postings and pre-assessment tests.